Mangala-Manmatharaja/ChiperGlow-Wsite/README.md

-# 🔐 ChiperGlow – Text Encryption Too
+# 🔐 ChiperGlow – Text Encryption Tool

 **ChiperGlow** is a simple yet elegant web-based text encryption tool built with React and styled using TailwindCSS.
 It allows users to encrypt or hash text using various algorithms like Caesar Cipher, MD5, and SHA-1.